ccs-student-submissions/5-2-1-react-image-board-izaycarter/README.md

 # 7.2 REACT IMAGE BOARD

-Create an image board that saves submissions to a server using jQuery + React
+Create an image board that saves submissions to state using React

 ## Objectives